DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/2-teacher/article.md

 This means that the prediction "horse 100%, dog 0%" would minimise softmax cross entropy loss, since it is actually a picture of a horse.
 Intuitively, this seems a bit over-confident.

-When training with softmax cross entropy loss, we can mitigate this problem by making sure there is enough input data, that examples well-shuffled into batches, and there are regularisers such as dropout that prevent the model from becoming over-confident.
+If training with softmax cross entropy loss, we can mitigate this problem by making sure there is enough input data, that examples well-shuffled into batches, and there are regularisers such as dropout that prevent the model from becoming over-confident.
 But teacher-student training provides another option.

 **Teacher-student training provides a richer and more realistic target distribution than a single spike.** Instead of training the model to predict "horse 100%, dog 0%", it can train the model to predict "horse 80%, dog 20%" on a single example.
 Given a target distribution, we can still use softmax cross entropy as a loss function - the only difference is that the target is not a single-sample "hard" spike but a full "soft" distribution over all classes, like this:

 ![bar chart of probabilities, with high values for "horse" and "cat"](img/target_soft.png)

-_(Note - you will sometimes see [KL-divergence](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence) in place of cross entropy loss.
-It really doesn't make a difference to training, however - as the gradient update provided by $D\_{KL}(\mathrm{target}||\mathrm{predictions})$ is the same as cross-entropy.)_

-**But how can we get a target distribution?** In general, we can't use the dataset directly here.
+**But how do we get a soft target distribution?** In general, we can't use the dataset directly.
 If the dataset's input features are pixels or long sentences, it's unlikely there will be multiple output samples for the same input, as the input space is too large.
 We would need a vast amount of data to estimate a target distribution directly.
-So we use another neural network - called the _teacher_ network.
+So we use another model called the _teacher_.

-Before we can train the network we're interested in, called the _student_ network, we must train the teacher network.
+Before we can train the model we're interested in, called the _student_, we must train the teacher.
 We first train the teacher using a standard loss (e.g. "hard" softmax cross entropy).
-Afterwards, we train the student using our new teacher-student loss function.
+Then we can train the student using our new teacher-student loss function.
 Instead of fully trusting the teacher, we'd usually create a mixture of the standard one-hot objective and the teacher's distribution, like this:

 ![bar chart of probabilities, with a large spike for "horse" but small values for "cat", etc.](img/target.png)